RabbitCasino/Rabbit-Casino/README.md

 - it is impossible for the system to use any random number other than the one already drawn; in order to do this, the system would have to find another number whose digital signature exactly matches the one displayed to the player... that's impossible.

 https://github.com/RabbitCasino/Rabbit-Casino/blob/main/raw/pfs.mp4

+## Playing modes

+You can play games in 2 ways: fun play or real play.

+### Fun play
+If you're not logged in or your account has not been activated yet you can only play fun mode: games use fake credits so you can explore games features safely.

+### Real play
+When you log in and your account is activated games start using real credits.
+Certainly you can go back to playing fun mode by logging out.

+Games automatically switch modes according to your account state and login.
+Games always warn you if you are playing fun or real.

 ## Play safe